Caretaker (Star Trek: Voyager): Reception

 "Caretaker" was released multiple times on VHS in various markets after its showing in 1995.
 The first VHS release in the United Kingdom was in June 1995 by the company CIC.
 By the 2010s, it was noted as a struggle to record VHS history, with some universities trying to save libraries of the cassettes.
 "Caretaker" was released as various sets, for example in the VHS set The Four Beginnings, which included the first episodes of TOS, TNG, DS9 and Voyager.

 "Caretaker" was released on PAL-format LaserDisc in the United Kingdom as part of The Pilots collection, in April 1996.
 This collection included the color version of "The Cage", "Where No Man Has Gone Before", "Encounter at Farpoint", "Emissary" and "Caretaker", with a total runtime of 379 minutes.

-"Caretaker" was released on VHS tapes on April 4, 2000, and on DVD in 2004 and 2017 as part of the Season 1 Voyager DVD set when the whole Voyager series was released.
+"Caretaker" was released on VHS tapes on April 4, 2000, and in both 2004 and 2017 as part of the Season 1 Voyager DVD set when the whole Voyager series was released.

 The soundtrack, with works by Jay Chattaway and Jerry Goldsmith was released on compact disc on October 17, 1995.
 The release also includes a text pamphlet with various facts about the composers in regards to the "Caretaker" soundtrack.

 On the launch of the Paramount+ streaming service, on March 4, 2021, a one day only free Star Trek marathon was presented, featuring the first episodes of the various Star Trek television series, including "Caretaker".
 The marathon started at 7 am PT/10 am ET and was Live streamed on the YouTube internet video platform, going through each episode chronologically in order of release with "Caretaker" airing between "Emissary" and "Broken Bow".

 Novel

 A novelization of "Caretaker" was released as a 278-page novel, and also as an audiobook in 1995 by Simon & Schuster.
 The novelized version of the story was written by L.A.
 Graf.

-In the first season of Voyager it is estimated the return journey will take 75 years.
-In the last episode "Endgame" the teaser shows that "Voyager" returned home after 23 years; with changes - Chokotay is dead after his wife Seven of Nine was killed on an away mission and Tuvok is falling victim to a disease that is breaking his mind.
-On the 10th anniversary of Voyager's return Admiral Janeway goes back in time to the seventh year of Voyager's exile and sacrifices herself so the Borg Transwarp gateway and the Borg Queen are destroyed, while Voyager gets home to Earth.
-Ultimately the journey takes seven years.